Autism and Co-Occurring Diagnoses

 Autism and ADHD

-Both ADHD and autism are neurodevelopmental disorders that present in childhood.
+Both ADHD and autism are neurodevelopmental conditions that present in childhood.
 Studies show that ADHD is one of the most common co-occurring conditions of autism, with 40-70% of autistic people having significant ADHD symptoms.
 The coexistence of ADHD and autism can also complicate diagnosis, since ADHD traits may mask those of autism.

 Dr. Haranin tells us that when approaching ADHD treatment, it’s important to first make sure the child is ”receiving high-quality intervention to support any challenges that are associated with that autism diagnosis,” and then seeing which co-occurring condition is causing the biggest concern, specifically when it comes to behavior, and making sure there is treatment and support in place for it.